ZacharieALES/porta-java/README.md

     System.out.println(polytope.getFacets());

 ## The knapsack example
-  The classes *KnapsackFormulation* and *KnapsackIntegerPoints* from the package "example" are good entry points to see how to use the software on the [knapsack problem](https://en.wikipedia.org/wiki/Knapsack_problem#Definition).
+  The classes *KnapsackFormulation* and *KnapsackIntegerPoints* from the package "example" are good entry points to see how to use the software.

 # Feedbacks are welcome
 We are in the early stage of this project so bugs and limitations should be expected.

-I would be most grateful if you could report to me any problem, comment or suggestion that you might have (through the github issue system or directly by mail zacharie.ales[at]ensta[dot]fr).
+I would be most grateful if you could report to me any problem, comment or suggestion that you might have (through the github issue system or directly by email at zacharie.ales[at]ensta[dot]fr).

 # Considered new features
 * Better handling of the .lp format (in particular keywords "free" and "infinity" are  not currently taken into account);